Medical-Legal Guide

 This is not a medical emergency topic, but it becomes time-sensitive when an IME appointment affects benefits, claim progress, work status, or reimbursement and the reader still does not understand what documents to bring or what the purpose of the visit will be.

-How the issue usually gets discussed in practice
+How Independent Medical Exams Explained After an Accident gets discussed in practice

 The most helpful way to think about an IME is as a structured review of the medical story rather than a normal treatment visit.
 The examiner often wants to compare the accident timeline, prior records, current complaints, function limits, imaging, and treatment history.
 That makes consistency and preparation more important than trying to "perform" the visit a certain way.